pieropr2k/pieropr2k/README.md

 🔭 I’m based on Lima, Peru

-🌱 I’m currently learning NestJs, GraphQL, Docker and Riverpod
+🌱 I’m currently learning NestJs, GraphQL, Docker, Kubernetes and Riverpod

-⚡ I'm currently working on a gym app
+⚡ I'm currently working on a gym app (local version finished in 2 weeks)

 👨‍💻 All of my projects are available at https://pieropr2k.github.io/myPortfolio/